Linear algebra libraries

 Multistep methods¶

-Idea: Combine past steps to get a better estimate of the current step.
+The idea behind multistep methods is to combine past steps to get a better estimate of the current step.
 Common methods are Adams-Bashforth and Adams-Moulton, as well as BDF (backward differentiation formula).
-The latter is a workhorse method for stiff ODEs that is included in SciPy’s solve_ivp
+The latter is a workhorse method for stiff ODEs that is included in SciPy’s solve_ivp function.
+Multistep methods are reministicent of “momentum” in optimization, in which we use memory of past updates to inform the current one.

-Our Runge-Kutta methods had the form:
+Our Runge-Kutta methods have the form:

 where are the slopes at the intermediate points.
 We can generalize this to multistep methods by composing our first step as well.